ugoertz/kombilo/doc/manual.rst

 none) of the database should be considered as pro games, or whether this should be decided by the rank specified in the files.

-Finally, if you like, you can specifiy a folder where the Kombilo files should be stored.
+If you prefer, you can specifiy a folder where the Kombilo files should be stored.
 If you do not name a folder here, the files will be stored in the folder containing your SGF files.

+Finally, you can choose which algorithms you want to use with your databases.
+(You can also :ref:`disable the hashing algorithms
+<search-options>` for each pattern search, but you can only use then if you
+selected the corresponding option before processing the games.)

+The hashing algorithms speed up searches for full board and corner positions respectively, on the other hand the procesing takes slightly longer, more disk space is consumed, and Kombilo uses more memory when running.

+File sizes
+^^^^^^^^^^

+| **No Hashing**: roughly 170 MB for about 70,000 games (GoGoD winter 2011)
+| **Hashing for full board positions**: roughly 270 MB
+| **Hashing for full board and corner positions**: roughly 365 MB

 After adjusting the options, if necessary, select ``Add DB`` in order to add some SGF files.

 The optimal size (i.e. number of SGF files) of the databases depends mostly on the amount of memory in your computer.
-I recommend a size of at least 2000 SGF files per database; that should be fine on almost every system.
+I recommend a size of at least 1,000 - 2,000 SGF files per database; that should be fine on almost every system.
 If you have a lot of memory, you can experiment with larger databases to increase performance.
+For databases with ten thousands of games, the "finalizing" will take quite some time (a few minutes for the 70,000 GoGoD games on my laptop), so please be patient.

+Kombilo will create several database files: ``kombilo.db``, ``kombilo.da``, and if you use the hashing algorithms, also ``kombilo.db1`` and ``kombilo.db2``.

 Toggle normal/disabled